bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 You just want to utilize the chain.
 You just want to tap DNS.
 So the existence of the speculative token, I think is complete negative.
-And we can get rid of that essentially and reissue something like Namecoin, take out the speculative assets and replace it with the perpetual one-way peg and use Bling Merged mining.
+And we can get rid of that essentially and reissue something like Namecoin, take out the speculative assets and replace it with the perpetual one-way peg and use Blind Merged mining.
 So even all the mining fees kind of go to the Bitcoin network as well, which also helps Bitcoin to become more resilient.
 So then the third use case, and I think this one is a bit of a stretch but it might be possible I'm yeah I'm not sure it's weird which is low value payments right
 So essentially think of you know kind of the Bitcoin cash dream right where the idea was well we want our low value payments on the blockchain.